TheValll/TheValll/README.md

 <br />
 <br />

-I'm currently registered at Efrei Paris for the upcoming academic year, specializing in Data Engineering & AI 📊.
-I'm on the hunt for an apprenticeship opportunity 💼 that will allow me to significantly develop my programming skills 🧑‍💻 and discover exciting possibilities for my future endeavors ✨.
+I'm currently registered at Efrei Paris specializing in Data Engineering & AI 📊.
+I'm in apprenticeship at IceBerg Data Lab such as AI Engineer or Data Scientist ✨.

 These aspirations merge my deep interest in IT 🖥️ with the fascinating fields of aerospace and aeronautics 🛰️.
 My strong passion lies in computer science and artificial intelligence, and my ultimate aim is to become a highly skilled engineer in the big data and AI domains. 📈

-I would like to continue my studies in robotics and AI PhD in the space field.🎓
+I would like to continue my studies in Robotics and AI PhD in the space field.🎓

 ---